 3. What is a FIRM?

 FIRM is short for Flood Insurance Rate Map.
 These maps show all of the flood hazard areas and floodway areas in Lyon County.
-You can view these maps on the Internet or see them in room #205 of the county courthouse or at the Emporia Public Library.
+You can view these maps on the Internet or at the county courthouse or the Emporia Public Library.

 4. What is the difference between a special flood hazard area and a floodway?

-All of the floodplain areas in Lyon County are flood hazard areas.
-Some of the areas closer to larger streams and rivers are classified as floodways.
-Floodways usually have greater volume of water moving at a greater velocity.
-During a flood, the water in the floodway carries more debris.
-This is a more dangerous area and it is more heavily regulated.
-Any thing that impedes flow of water in a floodway can slow it down.
+Anything that impedes water flow in a floodway can slow it down.
 By slowing down floodwaters, the floods will remain longer.
 This can also cause a rise in floodwaters upstream.
 The state allows the county some flexibility to issue permits on our own in some flood areas but not in floodways.

 5. What special flood hazards do we have here in Lyon County?

-With the Cottonwood, Neosho and Marais Des Cygnes Rivers, Lyon County is subject to riverine flooding.
+Lyon County is subject to riverine flooding with the Cottonwood, Neosho, and Marais Des Cygnes Rivers.
 We have watershed dams in Lyon County that could breach.
 County zoning rules prohibit building downstream from a watershed dam.
-The Flint Hills topography makes this an area where flash floods can be a danger as well.
+The Flint Hills’ topography makes this an area where flash floods can also be a danger.

-6. If I want to buy flood insurance how do I go about it?
+6. If I want flood insurance, how do I go about it?

 Flood insurance is available through the National Flood Insurance Program (NFIP).
 Many local agents can help you sign up for flood insurance.
 A list of insurance agents from the Emporia area who sell flood insurance can be obtained from Lyon County Floodplain Manager.

-7. If I don’t want to buy flood insurance can I be forced to?
+7. If I don’t want to buy flood insurance, can I be forced to purchase insurance?